 In England, a "High Street" means the same thing as a "Main Street" does in the United States—the primary thoroughfare for a city where you'll typically find all sorts of clothing stores and boutiques as well as restaurants, bars, and entertainment venues, many of which offer sales each year over Easter weekend.

 In fact, the holiday weekend may be your best chance to land a great bargain at one of the United Kingdom's famous stores—Harrods, Harvey Nichols, Fortnum, and Mason or Liberty.
 On the other hand, you could be more realistic and load up with bargains at Marks & Spencer or House of Fraser.
 While you're wandering around for deals, though, don't forget all those factory outlets—they'll be putting on special events for Easter sales, too.

-Travel to Stratford-upon-Avon, Shakespeare's hometown to see the Royal Shakespeare Company in their home theater.
-If you didn't think you'd like Shakespeare, seeing this company perform is a real eye-opener.
-Over Easter Weekend 2019, the company is performing "As You Like It" and "The Taming of the Shrew," as well as a new South African play by John Kani (T'Chaka in "Black Panther"), "Kunene and The King."
+Travel to Stratford-upon-Avon, Shakespeare's hometown, to see the Royal Shakespeare Company in its home theater.
+If you don't think you'd like Shakespeare, seeing this company perform may be a real eye-opener.